Advocate sets himself ablaze after blaming SDM, police official in Rajasthan's Sikar; dies | Law-Order

 - India

-An advocate died after setting himself on fire inside the sub-divisional magistrate’s office here, blaming the officer and an SHO for his extreme step in a suicide note.
+An advocate died on Thursday after setting himself on fire inside the sub-divisional magistrate’s office here, blaming the officer and an SHO for his extreme step in a suicide note.

 In his suicide note, Mawaliya has named Sikar sub-divisional magistrate Rakesh Kumar and the Khandela SHO the reason behind his alleged suicide.